gamecraftCZ/robust-react-router/REDME.md

 warning: `npm link` or `yarn link` does not work due to react-router-dom.
 You must cross link react-router-dom back to robust-react-router to get it working.
+To deploy just run `npm deploy`.
+Of course after logging in